conversant/disruptor/README.md

 <img src="https://github.com/conversant/disruptor/blob/master/src/main/resources/ConversantDisruptorLogo.png?raw=true">

-# Conversant ConcurrentQueue and Disruptor BlockingQueue
+# Conversant ConcurrentQueue, Disruptor BlockingQueue and ConcurrentStack

 Disruptor is the highest performing intra-thread transfer mechanism available in Java.
 Conversant Disruptor is the highest performing implementation of this type of ring buffer because it has almost no overhead and it exploits a particularly simple design.